steve-gray/somersault/README.md

       - Arrow Functions (parameters as per functions)
       - ES6+ classes (Constructor parameters are resolved by tag/name).

+## Container Methods and Properties
+### .createChild()
+Create a child container/context that uses the specified container as a fallback/parent.

+    const childContainer = myContainer.createChild();

+### .build(funcArrowOrClass)
+Creates an instance of a class, or if a function/arrow-function, will execute the function and return it's value.
+The required parameters of the class constructor or function declaration are filled in using the container registrations.

+    const myObject = myContainer.build(SomeClass);

+### .parent
+Returns the parent container of a container context.

+    const myParent = myContainer.parent;

+### .register(tag|tags, value)
+Register a value with the container.
+Value can be any of:
+  - Arrow Function
+  - Class
+  - Function

+Classes are generated as new instances of the class *on-demand*, however arrows and functions are simply evaluated during resolution/build and returned.
+If you need to use prototypes or functions, register a 'generator' function to avoid problems around usage of `this`.

+    myContainer.register('someTag', MyClassHere);
+    myContainer.register(['can','have','many','tags'], function (foo) { ... });
+    myContainer.register('generator', (x, y, z) => new PrototypeNameHere(x, y, z));

+### .resolve(tag)
+Produces the most recently registered tag value (and completes dependencies, if required).
+The tag value must match a tag used during registration.

 ## Advanced Usage
 ### Nested Dependencies
 The `somersault` package will resolve dependencies, and then dependencies of those